I’ve made some of the worst network marketing mistakes in the book that could have easily been avoided if somebody would have shown me what not to do.

 That’s one way you scale in today’s world.

-But I can tell you with absolute certainty that I have NEVER prospected 181 people in one day…. not even close.
+But I can tell you with absolute certainty that I have NEVER prospected 181 people in one day with traditional prospecting…. not even close.

 If somebody wants to work with me… they earn it.